1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/Report.md

 y = ri + γQμ'i(s'1,s'2,a'1,a'2) | a'j=μ'j(s'j)

 ### Actor-local update: policy gradient
 The actor-local network μ is updated by applying the chain rule to the expected return, calculated using the recently updated critic-local network Qμ.
 To determine the expected return, each experience in the minibatch is processed by passing each observation (s1, s2) in the experience tuple through the respective agent's actor-local network μ to predict the corresponding action.
-This set of actions (a1, a2) is then input into the critic-local network Qμ along with the states: Qμi(s1, s2, a1, a2), the network's output represents the expected return and the loss used to update the weights of the actor-local network is the average of all expected returns.
+This set of actions (a1, a2) is then input into the critic-local network Qμ along with the states: Qμi(s1, s2, a1, a2), the network's output represents the expected return and the loss used to update the weights of the actor-local network is the average of all expected returns Qμi(s1,s2,a1,a2) | aj=μj(sj).

+## Network architecture

 ## Training and hyperparameters